-An employee or manager has a conflict of interest when his or her personal interests are in conflict or competition with the interests of the Entity in which he or she performs his or her professional activities.
-Personal interests are both the interests of the person and those of his or her close circle (e.g. close family members) ("Conflict of interest").
+An employee or manager has a conflict of interest when their personal interests are in conflict or competition with the interests of the Entity in which they perform their professional activities.
+Personal interests are both the interests of the person and those of their close circle (e.g. close family members) ("Conflict of interest").